freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - If you entered the wrong command, save and exit nano without changing anything.
 Then try again
 - You can save and exit nano by pressing `ctrl+x` then `y` then `enter`

 ## 1730.
-Squash feat/add-missing-rename-references Commits
+Nano: Squash feat/add-missing-rename-references Commits

 ### 1730.1